CruxConnect/crux-docs/_ordering/get_orders.md

 : (string) The End Date for your search results.
 The date must be written in the following format "YYYY-MM-DDThh:mm:ss.000Z"

 term
+: (string) Term varies depending on if the Orders are for a Retailer or Suppler:
-: (string) For Retailers: term can be a Record UUID or PO Number.
-For Suppliers: term can be an Order UUID or SKU ID
+1. For Retailers: term can be either null, Record UUID or PO Number.
+2. For Suppliers: term can be either null, Order UUID or SKU ID

 org_uuids
 : (array) An array of Organization Universal Unique Identifiers